Welcome to Salisbury Methodist Circuit

-Bemerton Methodist Church are launching the "Children's Clothing Exchange" on Friday 10th June.
-It will run each Friday during term time from 9.30am to 11.30am with refreshments being served in the Church Lounge (with toys for young ones to play with, whilst Mum/Dad have a cuppa).
+Bemerton Methodist Church have launched the "Children's Clothing Exchange".
+It operates each Friday during term time from 9.30am to 11.30am with refreshments being served in the Church Lounge (with toys for young ones to play with, whilst Mum/Dad have a cuppa).

 Clothes will be set out in the church and the idea is that parents can come along and look through the children's clothes that we have available and select what they would like totally free of charge.
 If they have clothes that their little ones have grown out of, we would be pleased to take these and launder them so that they can be added to the clothing exchange.
 However it is a free service and therefore taking clothes is possible regardless of whether clothes are brought in.